star icon star icon

 The Gambling Act of 2003 declared that all forms of gambling are illegal if the government has not authorised them.
 The Gambling Commission was also established this year, and its purpose was to provide licences and the conditions that come with those licences.
 The Department of Internal Affairs runs and oversees all gambling activities, and the Gambling Commission itself.

-Like Finland and Norway, however, New Zealand is adamant about using portions of its profits for good.
+Like Finland and Norway, New Zealand is adamant about using portions of its profits for good.
 This is why all public gaming entities in New Zealand are required to donate some of their profits to improving the community.

 Are gambling winnings taxable in New Zealand?